rpede/SecureSoftwareDevelopment/assignments/mini-project.md

 ## Technical

-You can implement it in whatever programming language, runtime and technology you want to 😲.
+You can implement it in whatever programming language, runtime and technology you want to.

 You can store/manage passwords in a local database/vault.
 The file format is up to you.

-You must take measures to protect the database/vault, according to the **Protect data at rest** principle.
+You must take appropriate measures to protect the database/vault.

 You must argue for any cryptographic decisions you make.